jslater89/shooting-sports-analyst/README.md

 ### MacOS
 An unsigned MacOS release is available, if I seem like the trustworthy sort to you.
 Download the release zip file, unzip it, right-click on the unzipped folder and select "New Terminal at Folder", and enter `./install.sh`.
-This will copy USPSA Analyst to your Applications folder, and prompt you for your password or Touch ID to grant permission to run USPSA Analyst.
+This will copy Shooting Sports Analyst to your Applications folder, and prompt you for your password or Touch ID to grant permission to run Shooting Sports Analyst.

 After installing, Analyst should be available in Launchpad and Spotlight.